readthedocs/readthedocs.org/docs/custom_installs/local_rtd_vm.rst

 -----------------------------

 * Debian VM provisioned with python 2.7.x
-* All python dependencies and setup tools are installed
+* All python dependencies and setup tools are installed:

 .. prompt:: bash $